-Danielle Goebel has experience representing clients in a variety of employment and civil rights matters.
-She has litigated numerous cases in both state and federal court, ranging in scale from single plaintiff discrimination claims to class action civil rights lawsuits.
-She has significant experience representing both employees and management, which makes her uniquely suited to provide effective, practical advice in difficult employment situations.
-Danielle frequently conducts internal investigations into various employment issues, including allegations of workplace harassment and corporate mismanagement.
+Danielle Goebel’s practice focuses on litigation, primarily in the areas of employment and civil rights.
+She has successfully litigated numerous cases in both state and federal court, ranging in scale from single plaintiff discrimination claims to class action civil rights lawsuits.

-Prior to joining Dilworth, Danielle was an associate with a boutique employment law firm in Philadelphia.
-While attending law school at Temple University, she interned with U.S. Magistrate Judge Timothy Rice of the Eastern District of Pennsylvania.
+While attending law school at Temple University, Danielle interned with U.S. Magistrate Judge Timothy Rice of the Eastern District of Pennsylvania.
 Danielle studied History and Political Science at Knox College in Galesburg, Illinois.

 “Leave Laws and Accommodations Related to COVID-19 and Working From Home,” PBI Employment Law Institute, April 27, 2021.